Chief Keef: Legal issues

 Chief Keef was taken into custody on January 15, 2013, after a juvenile court judge ruled that the gun range interview video constituted a probation violation.
 Two days later, he was sentenced to two months in a juvenile detention facility and was made a ward of the state.
 He was released on March 14, 2013.
-On January 17, 2013, Chief Keef was sued by Washington, D.C.-based promotion company Team Major for $75,000 for a missed show.
-According to the firm, he was supposed to perform at The O2 Arena in London on December 29, 2012.
-He never showed up and neither he nor his label has explained why he missed the date.
+On January 17, 2013, Chief Keef was sued by Washington, D.C.–based promotion company Team Major for $75,000 for a missed show.
+According to the firm, he was supposed to perform at the O2 Arena in London on December 29, 2012.
+He did not perform and neither he nor his label explained why he missed the date.

 He ignored the lawsuit, and the court ordered him to pay $230,019 damages to Team Major by default.
-He was arrested in an upscale hotel in DeKalb County, Georgia, for allegedly smoking marijuana in public and for disorderly conduct on May 20, 2013.
+He was arrested in an upscale hotel in DeKalb County, Georgia, for smoking marijuana in public and for disorderly conduct on May 20, 2013.
 He was released later in the day.
 Eight days later, Chief Keef was arrested for driving 110 mph in a 55 mph zone in his hometown of Chicago, and for driving with an unlawful number of passengers.
 He was later released on bond.

 He returned to court on June 17 and pleaded guilty to speeding.
 He was ordered to pay a $531 fine, serve 18 months of probation, complete 60 hours of community service and undergo random drug tests.
 On October 15, 2013, Keef returned to jail for a 20-day sentence for a probation violation after testing positive for marijuana.
 On October 24, 2013, he was released early for good behavior.
 However, on November 6, 2013, Chief Keef was jailed on another probation violation.

-Following a stint in rehab, Chief Keef was arrested on March 5, 2014, in Highland Park, Illinois, for driving under the influence of marijuana, driving on a suspended license and was cited for having no proof of insurance.
+Following a stint in rehab under probation orders, Chief Keef was arrested on March 5, 2014, in Highland Park, Illinois, for driving under the influence of marijuana, driving on a suspended license and was cited for having no proof of insurance.
 On February 4, 2014, Kim Productions filed suit against him to recover losses they allege were incurred after he failed to appear at a RapCure benefit concert in Cleveland, Ohio, in June 2013.
 The suit alleges that Kim Productions provided him with a $15,000 deposit for the performance.
 The lawsuit also alleges that as a result of his failure to appear, the concert had to be cancelled.

 In June 2014, Chief Keef was evicted from his Highland Park home.
 Although Bal Bansal, the owner of the house, maintained he was a good tenant and that his departure from the home was voluntary, police confirmed it was an eviction.